orchestrate

 Phase 4: Review and harden (FOREGROUND)

-- Run Codex/code-reviewer on completed work
+- Run `cross-model-review` on completed work

 - Dispatch fix agents for critical findings